mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

  - Using a feature representation, we can write a q function (or value function) for any state using a few weights:
     - V(s) = w₁f₁(s) + w₂f₂(s) + ... + w<sub>n</sub>f<sub>n</sub>(s)
     - Q(s,a) = w₁f₁(s,a) + w₂f₂(s,a) + ... + w<sub>n</sub>f<sub>n</sub>(s,a)
- - Advantage: our experience is summed up in a few powerful numbers
+ - **Advantage**: our experience is summed up in a few powerful numbers
- - Disadvantage: states may share features but actually be very different in value!
+ - **Disadvantage**: states may share features but actually be very different in value!
     - for example if there are 2 ghosts close to you it matters a lot whether they're on either side of you or both on the same side.

 Ok you job is to come up with features that make sure that important differences in value are reflected in differences and features , so that the learning algorithm can do its job.